drupol/not-a-number.io/content/page/about.md

 I work at [the European Commission](https://www.drupal.org/european-commission) in Brussels and I'm always ready for new challenges.

-My dream work would be to work in a team of passionate, open-minded, non-paranoid and friendly people.

-If I had to redo my professional career I would most probably study the Mathematics in depth and still do programming, as those two sciences are tightly linked together and then I would probably teach those to some students.
-I kinda miss the school atmosphere.

 I love {{< abbr title="Science, technology, engineering, and mathematics" >}}STEM{{< /abbr >}} a lot and especially mathematics, that explains why I'm so fascinated by numbers and the way Nature uses them.
 I'm fond of graphical visualisations of data, my favorites are the one from [Jason Davies](https://www.jasondavies.com/)